hajle/bluestarfish-decap/src/content/country/en/cambodia.md

 intro: Cambodia, magical and mysterious, is a country with a fascinating history, mystical charm and beautiful landscapes.
 ---
-Cambodia is a country full of contrasts, from the majestic temples of Angkor Wat, through the historic streets of Phnom Penh, to the picturesque coast in Sihanoukville.
-Cambodia's rich history and culture, combined with its wildlife, make the country an ideal destination for any traveler.
+Cambodia is a land where history and modernity converge amidst stunning landscapes.
+From the awe-inspiring temples of Angkor Wat to the bustling streets of Phnom Penh and the idyllic shores of Sihanoukville, Cambodia offers a rich tapestry of cultural and natural beauty.

 &nbsp;

-Why is it worth visiting Cambodia?
+Why visit Cambodia?

-## Temples of Angkor

-A legendary temple complex that is a testament to the power and splendor of the Khmer Empire.
+**Temples of Angkor:** Explore the breathtaking Angkor temple complex, a symbol of the Khmer Empire's glorious past.

 ![Angkor Wat](../../../assets/images/cambodia-angkor-wat.jpg)

-## The capital of Phnom Penh

-A place where history meets modernity, offering travelers a fascinating insight into Cambodian urban life.

-## The paradise islands of Koh Rong and Koh Rong Samloem

-Pristine white beaches, turquoise waters and coral reefs await sunbathers.

-## Tonle Sap and floating villages

-Discover the lives of local fishermen and see how they have adapted to the changing water levels in the largest lake in Southeast Asia.

-## Cambodian cuisine

-Flavors such as amok and kuy teav show the richness of the country's culinary traditions
+**Phnom Penh**: The capital city, a vibrant blend of historical significance and contemporary Cambodian life.

+**Koh Rong and Koh Rong Samloem Islands**: These islands are your escape to paradise with their pristine beaches, crystal-clear waters, and vibrant coral reefs.

+**Tonle Sap and Floating Villages:** Witness the unique lifestyle of the Tonle Sap's floating communities and understand their harmonious existence with Southeast Asia's largest freshwater lake.

+**Cambodian Cuisine**: Delight in the country's culinary richness, from the creamy and spicy amok to the savory kuy teav, each dish offering a taste of Cambodia's rich gastronomic heritage.